carlosoliveiracacia/website/docs/_sources/resume.rst.txt

 | Twilio, San Diego, CA
 | **Principal Machine Learning Engineer** | Jul 2020 - present

-* Technical Lead for building scalable and generalizable machine learning features to help Twilio's customers to easily integrate Artificial Intelligence with their products.
+* Technical leadership: development and deployment at scale of Predictive Traits - a customer facing product that allows marketers to easily create multivariate, machine learning models to predict user propensity to perform an arbitrary action.
+The product allows marketers to leverage advanced ML techniques without the need for deep technical knowledge, with just a few clicks, and using the user data they already track through Segment.
+* Mentored 6 Machine Learning Engineers, from entry to Staff level, raising the bar for best practices.
+Cross-functional collaboration with infrastructure and platform Software Engineers and Product stakeholders.

 | Intuit, San Diego, CA
 | **Staff Data Scientist** | Oct 2020 - Jun 2022

-* Technical Lead for research, development and deployment of Machine Learning based systems integrated with the new flagship tax product offering that connects customers with experts for a revolutionary tax preparation marketplace.
+* Technical leadership: development and deployment of Machine Learning based systems integrated with a new flagship tax product offering that connects customers with experts for a revolutionary tax preparation marketplace.
 Expert augmentation powering customer service scalability while ensuring high tax return quality standards.
+Patent US 2023/0030405.
-* Developed and deployed a system to create concise product call summaries.
+* Developed and deployed a system to create concise product call summaries using sequence-to-sequence and siamese transformers.
 Increased call summary coverage from 20% to 90% and allowed call center experts to focus on serving the customer.
 Recipient of the 2021 Scott Cook Innovation award.
+Patent US  2023/0036688.
-* Mentored Data Scientists promoting professional development and technical best practices adoption.
+* Mentored Senior level Data Scientists, promoting professional development and technical best practices.

 | Transamerica, Denver, CO